tldr-pages/tldr/pages/linux/wodim.md

 > This command is also called cdrecord on some systems, but it is wodim underneath.
 > Some usage of wodim can cause destructive actions, such as erasing all the data on a disc.

-- Display optical drives avaliable to wodim:
+- Display optical drives available to wodim:

 `wodim --devices`